tarantool/tarantool/doc/sphinx/book/box/box_space.rst

             |               | types              |                             |                     |
             +---------------+--------------------+-----------------------------+---------------------+

         Possible errors: too many parts.
-A type options other than TREE, or a unique option other than unique, or a parts option with more than one field component, is only applicable for the memtx storage engine.
+A type option other than TREE, or a unique option other than unique, or a parts option with more than one field component, is only applicable for the memtx storage engine.